ENCCS/julia-for-hpda/content/regression.rst

          And so on (31 data points).

-.. todo:: Trigonometric basis functions
+.. exercise:: Trigonometric basis functions

    Try a similar example as the polynomial above but with trigonometric functions :math:`y(x)=cos(x)+cos(2x)`.
    Here is a snippet that generates data for this example: